c7a/cihm-jwt/README.md

     app.listen(3000)

-The middleware sets `ctx.state.jwtData` to JWT's payload.
+The middleware sets `ctx.state.jwtData` to the JWT's payload.